microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-patch-tabs.md

 This API can be used to configure the content of the tab.

 > [!NOTE]
-> You aren't allowed to update a static tab.
-This API returns a `400 Bad Request` response code if used to update a static tab.
+> You can't use this API to update a static tab.
+An attempt to update a static tab returns a `400 Bad Request` response code.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]